wazuh/wazuh-documentation/source/user-manual/kibana-app/wazuh-rbac.rst

 RBAC at Wazuh’s UI
 ------------------

 As indicated in the scheme, an authorization context can either be created or obtained by some means.
-To ilustrate this, we will work on a use case where there will be an environment with 10 agents.
+To illustrate this, we will work on a use case where there will be an environment with 10 agents.

 These agents are divided into two different groups.
 On the one hand, the agents 001, 002, 003, 004, 005, and 006 belong to the Framework group.
 On the other hand, the agents 006, 007, 008, 009, and 010 belong to the group US-WEST.
 This is the current state of this environment: